William Levitt

 William Jaird Levitt (February 11, 1907 – January 28, 1994) was an American real-estate developer and housing pioneer.
 As president of Levitt & Sons, he is widely credited as the father of modern American suburbia.
 In 1998 he was named one of Time Magazine's "100 Most Influential People of the 20th Century."

 Early life and education

 Levitt was born in 1907 to a Jewish family in Brooklyn.
-His generation was the second since emigrating from Russia and Austria; the paternal grandparents who immigrated to the United States had been a rabbi grandfather from Russia and a grandmother from Austria-Germany.
+His generation was the second since emigrating from Russia and Austria; the paternal grandparents who immigrated to the United States had been a rabbi grandfather from Russia and a grandmother from Austria-Hungary.
 His father was Abraham Levitt, a Brooklyn-born real estate attorney and part-time investor; his mother was Pauline Biederman.
 A younger brother, Alfred, was born when William was five years old.
 William received a public school education at Public School 44 and Boys High School.
 He then attended New York University for three years, but dropped out before graduating.